atreyasha/sentiment-argument-mining/src/README.md

                         'Stacked_LSTM' (default: TD_Dense)
 ```

-In our training regime, we assume a warmup-cooldown learning rate profile which entails a linear learning rate increase frrom `end-learn-rate` to `max-learn-rate` within the first `warmup-epochs`.
+In our training regime, we assume a warmup-cooldown learning rate profile which entails a linear learning rate increase from `end-learn-rate` to `max-learn-rate` within the first `warmup-epochs`.
 Then, the learning rate exponentially decays over the remaining epochs until `max-epochs` towards `end-learn-rate`.

 Furthermore, we provide 3 pre-defined simple decoder models named as `TD_Dense`, `1D_CNN` and `Stacked_LSTM`.
 More details on these can be seen in [model_utils.py](./utils/model_utils.py).

-**i.** Under this training scheme, a user can run both single and grid-search model trainings.
-Under the single model training scheme, the model will be trained given a suppled set of parameters.
+**i.** Under the single model training scheme, the model will be trained given a suppled set of parameters.
 Relevant performance histories and evaluation metrics will be stored in `./model_logs`.

 An example of executing a single model training is shown below: